-The total waiting time between referral from a general practitioner and delivery of medically necessary elective treatment by a specialist averaged across all 12 specialities and 10 provinces surveyed, has risen from 20.9 weeks in 2019 to 22.6 in 2020.
-This is the longest wait time on record.
-It is 143% longer than in 1993 when it was just 9.3 weeks.
+According to Fraser Institute, 2022 was worse than 2021 for medical wait times.
+Compared to 2021, the medical wait times in Canada increased by 1.8 weeks.
+The total waiting time between referral from a general practitioner and delivery of medically necessary elective treatment by a specialist averaged across all 12 specialties and 10 provinces surveyed, has risen from 25.6 weeks in 2021 to 27.4 in 2022.
+As a reminder in the year 1993, it was just 9.3 weeks.

 Ontario reports the shortest total wait in 2022 (20.3 weeks), followed by British Columbia (25.8 weeks) and Quebec (29.4 weeks).
 Prince Edward Island has the longest total wait at 64.7 weeks, followed by Nova Scotia (58.2 weeks) and New Brunswick (43.3 weeks).

 So even if you are in Ontario, you could be facing a 5-month wait time.
 However, if you are in Atlantic Canada, your medical delays can be close to over a year.
 The full report by the Fraser institute can be found here.

 It is understandable that many Canadians do not wish to wait and look for private options for surgeries or specialty consultations.
 Health Vantis can help by connecting you to a safe and affordable private medical facility and providing you with white glove medical concierge service, making all the logistical arrangements for you.

 Private medical facilities we work with have virtually no wait times.
 In most cases, we can get someone to surgery in 3-4 weeks from the date we receive their medical records.
 If you are wondering about your private medical options, please reach out to us to discuss, email firstname.lastname@example.org or toll-free 877-344 3544